heimskr/game3/PROTOCOL.md

 # Packets

-Packets are encoded as a little-endian 2-byte integer representing the packet type, followed by a little-endian 4-byte integer representing the packet length.
+Packets are encoded as a little-endian 2-byte integer representing the packet type, followed by a little-endian 4-byte integer representing the payload length.

 <!-- TODO: message encoding -->